 As his chart performance stagnated in 1968, he formed a backing group called the Gems and began a residency at the Sahara Tahoe's Juniper Lounge.
 In 1969, he hosted the syndicated television show The Country Place, which ran until 1970.

 As The Country Place was ending its run, Brown had his first major hit since "Pop a Top" with the number four single "Morning."
 Again, he wasn't able to immediately follow "Morning" with another Top Ten hit, but he began charting more frequently.
 In 1973, he had two Top Ten hits, "Southern Loving" and "Sometime Sunshine," which were followed by the Top Ten "It's That Time of Night" in early 1974.

 Jim Ed Brown had his greatest success in the late '70s, when he regularly performed duets with Helen Cornelius.
 They had six Top Ten hits between 1976 and 1980, including their debut single, "I Don't Want to Have to Marry You," which went to number one in 1976.
 During this time, he had some solo hits, but only two of them broke the Top 40.
 Brown and Cornelius ended their partnership in 1981, following the number 13 hit "Don't Bother to Knock."

 After the breakup of his duo with Helen Cornelius, Jim Ed Brown pretty much retired from recording.
-He made the occasional appearance on the Grand Ole Opry and he sometimes reunited with Cornelius.
+He made the occasional appearance on The Grand Ole Opry and he sometimes reunited with Cornelius.
 Brown also hosted TV game shows and talent contests throughout the '80s.
-Toward the end of the decade, he opened the Jim Ed Brown Theater near Opryland in Nashville, TN, where he performed regularly for a number of years. ~ Stephen Thomas Erlewine, Rovi
+Toward the end of the decade, he opened the Jim Ed Brown Theater near Opryland in Nashville, Tennessee, where he performed regularly for a number of years.
+He died of cancer on June 11, 2015 at the age of 81. ~ Stephen Thomas Erlewine, Rovi